saachdm/cpsil/README.md

 demanding of them all :)

 Hopefully, this project can be finished by the end of summer 2024.
+### Usage
+Compile the udpserver.c and run main.py.
+I haven't done any "streamlining" on this part yet.

 ### Architecture #1
 The initial plan of the architecture is as follow: